leodeslf/leaf/summs/frontend/eloquent_javascript.md

 console.log(/\d{1, 3}/.test('36'));
 // --> true

-// Omitting the last value means an open-ended range (any times). console.log(/a{1,}/.test('aaa'));
+// Omitting the last value means an open-ended range (any amount of times). console.log(/a{1,}/.test('aaa'));
 // --> true
 ```